 At Neumann University, we know that you are making big sacrifices to return to school and finish your degree.
 Our degree completion programs honor your sacrifices through its flexible online learning model, dedicated and experienced faculty, supportive admission staff, affordable tuition

-Neumann offers 3 unique and flexible degree completion options for non-traditional students.
+Neumann offers two unique and flexible degree completion options for non-traditional students.

-- Our online BS in Organizational Studies will strengthen graduates’ presentation skills and equips graduates to describe organizational dynamics through multiple perspectives.
+- Our online BS in Business and Organizational Studies will strengthen graduates’ presentation skills and equips graduates to describe organizational dynamics through multiple perspectives.

 - Our online BS in Public Safety Administration is an accelerated undergraduate degree completion program for adults currently working in the fire, police, and EMS fields.